Auto Trader cars

 But the rising costs of owning and running a car can quickly add to your monthly expenses.
 However, you don't have to compromise on your convenience.
 In this guide, we'll walk you through the various costs of running a car, and share tips on how to manage and reduce these expenses.

-Tips on how to keep car costs down
+How to keep your car costs down

-1. Vehicle Excise Duty (VED)
+1. Vehicle Excise Duty (VED) – aka road tax

 Vehicle Excise Duty (VED), commonly known as road tax, is based on your car’s CO2 emissions and fuel type.